Introduction to research skills (Level 4) – Module Leader

-Employability and Entrepreneurship
+Employability and Entrepreneurship – Module leader

 Her research interests include the influence of reflexology techniques on the movement of blood and lymph, and the influence of placebo on health outcomes when using complementary therapies.

-Whatley, J., Street, R., Kay.
-S., Harris, P. (2016) 'Use of reflexology in managing secondary lymphoedema for patients affected by treatments for breast cancer: a feasibility study ', Complementary Therapies in Clinical Practice, pp. 1-8.
+Whatley, J., Street, R., Kay, S. and Harris, P. (2016) 'Use of reflexology in managing secondary lymphoedema for patients affected by treatments for breast cancer: a feasibility study ', Complementary Therapies in Clinical Practice, 23, pp. 1-8.

-holds a Masters in research methods in social science.
-She is a fellow of the
+Judith Whatley is a senior lecturer, and module leader for reflexology.
+She is a Psychology graduate who holds a Masters in research methods in social science.
+She is a fellow of the Higher Education Academy.

 She has been published in a variety of professional publications, such as Reflexions (The AoR - Association of Reflexologists' professional magazine) and International Therapist (the professional magazine for the Federation of Holistic Therapists).